wolfvictorOSI/Edge-Data-Store-Docs/V1/Administration/Reset the Storage component.md

 You can delete and reset all event and configuration data related to the Storage component, after which the product will be restarted.

-- To reset the Storage component, use any tool capable of making HTTP requests to execute a POST command to the following endpoint:
+To reset the Storage component, use any [Configuration tool](xref:ConfigurationTools) capable of making HTTP requests to execute a POST command to the following endpoint:

     ```http
     http://localhost:5590/api/v1/administration/Storage/Reset